cabalmail/cabal-infra/docs/terraform.md

 3. [Create environment variables](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` using the values you saved from [the AWS section step 7](./aws.md).
 The secret access key should be designated "sensitive".
 (Don't forget to rotate this key regularly!)
 Finally, create a third environment variable for `AWS_DEFAULT_REGION`.
 Set it to the same region you use for your infrastructure.

-4. Repeat steps 1 through 3, using these values:
+4. Repeat steps 1 through 3, for another workspace called "dns" using these values:

     |Field                      |Value                                                        |
     |---------------------------|-------------------------------------------------------------|